ronaldbosma/apimp/README.md

 # API Management Policy Dev Tools

 This project aims to provide a set of tools to help developers work with Azure API Management policies.

+> [!IMPORTANT]
-This project is still a **work in progress**.
+> This project is still a work in progress.

 API Management provides the ability to use C# [policy expressions](https://learn.microsoft.com/en-us/azure/api-management/api-management-policy-expressions) inside your policies.
 This is a powerful feature that allows you to create dynamic policies that can be used to transform requests and responses.